Stochastic regularized majorization-minimization with weakly convex and multi-convex surrogates: Proof of Lemma

-The rest of the argument is similar to that of \cite[Prop.
+The argument is similar to that of \cite[Prop.
 2.7.1]{bertsekas1997nonlinear}.
-However, here we do not need to assume uniqueness of solutions to minimization problems of $\bar{g}_{t}$ in each block coordinate due to the added search radius restriction (recall that we assume $c'<\infty$ in the current section), and also note that we are considering a random choice of block coordinates in each application of Algorithm \ref{algorithm:BSM}.
+However, here we do not need to assume the uniqueness of solutions to minimization problems of $\bar{g}_{t}$ in each block coordinate due to the added search radius restriction (recall that we assume $c'<\infty$ in the current section), and also note that we are considering a random choice of block coordinates in each application of Algorithm \ref{algorithm:BSM-DR}.

-Recall that $J_{1}(n),\dots,J_{m}(n)$ denotes the coordinate blocks chosen by Algorithm \ref{algorithm:BSM} at iteration $n$ of Algorithm \ref{algorithm:SMM}, and by \ref{assumption:A5-faithful_sampling}, their joint distribution does not depend on $n$ and also they are independent of everything else.
+Recall that $J_{1}(n),\dots,J_{m}(n)$ denotes the coordinate blocks chosen by Algorithm \ref{algorithm:BSM-DR} at iteration $n$ of Algorithm \ref{algorithm:SMM}, and by \ref{assumption:A6-faithful_sampling}, their joint distribution does not depend on $n$ and also they are independent of everything else.
 Fix a coordinate block $J\in \mathbb{J}$ that has a positive probability of being chosen by $J_{1}(n)$.
 Then $J_{1}(t_{k})=J$ for infinitely many $k$'s almost surely by a Borel-Cantelli lemma.
 We may refine the subsequence $(t_{k})_{k\ge 1}$ so that $J_{1}(t_{k})=J$ for all $k\ge 1$ almost surely.
 For each $\param\in \Param$, we write $\param = [\theta^{J}, \theta^{J^{c}}]$, where $\param^{J}$ is the projection of $\param$ onto the coordinate block $J$ and similarly for the complementary coordinate block $J^{c}$.
-In this fashion, we denote $\param_{n} = [\theta_{n}^{J}, \, \theta_{n}^{J}]$ and $\param_{\infty} = [\theta_{\infty}^{J}, \, \theta_{\infty}^{J}]$.
+In this fashion, we denote $\param_{n} = [\theta_{n}^{J}, \, \theta_{n}^{J^{c}}]$ and $\param_{\infty} = [\theta_{\infty}^{J}, \, \theta_{\infty}^{J^{c}}]$.
 Recall the block update $\param_{t_{k}-1}\rightarrow \param_{t_{k}-1}^{(1)}\rightarrow \dots \rightarrow \param_{t_{k}-1}^{(m)}=\param_{t_{k}}$ and denote $\param_{t_{k}-1;1} := \param_{t_{k}-1}^{(1)}$.
 Then since $\param_{t_{k}}$ is a long point,

 for every $\theta \in \Param^{J}= \textup{Proj}_{\R^{J}}(\Param)$.
 Indeed, in this case, his is because $\theta_{t_{k}-1;1}^{J}$ is a minimizer of $\theta\mapsto \bar{g}_{t_{k}+1}(\theta, \theta^{c}_{t_{k};1})$ over $\Param^{J}$.
 Noting that $\lVert \param_{n}-\param_{n-1} \rVert = O(w_{n})=o(1)$, it follows that